rh12503/triangula/README.md

 ```
 triangula render -in <path to outputted JSON> -out <path to output SVG>
 ```
-Full more details see [this page](https://github.com/RH12503/Triangula-CLI/blob/main/README.md).
+For more details see [this page](https://github.com/RH12503/Triangula-CLI/blob/main/README.md).

 ## Options
 For almost all cases, only changing the number of points and leaving all other options with their default values will generate an optimal result.